 Definition of Tacuache

-One of the actions related to the opossum is to be crushed by some vehicle, so tacuache could mean “crushed opossum”.
+One of the actions related to the opossum is to be crushed by a vehicle, therefore, tacuache can mean “crushed opossum”.

-One case is that of the Mexican movie “El tacuache” starring Max Hernández Junior that tells the story of a man who gets rich.
+There is a Mexican Movie called “El tacuache” that, among other things, stars Max Hernández Junior and tells the story of a man who gets rich.